cmohge1/lrbs-scholarly-editing/course_outline.md

 Afternoon session 2 | Using TextLab to edit manuscript images and fluid texts | Digital lab|

 ## Readings

+(Other shorter readings will be found on the course github repository)

 Bryant, John. *The Fluid Text*.
 U Michigan P, 2002.